wearvr/pico-vr-unity-sdk-instructions/docs/pico-payment-sdk-user-management.md

 #endif
 ```

-To receive the result of the login, define a GameObject in your scene called `PicoPayment` (the name is important) and attach a script that defines a `LoginOrUserInfoCallback` method.
+To receive the result of the login, define a GameObject in your scene called `PicoPayment` and attach a `MonoBehaviour` script that defines a `LoginOrUserInfoCallback` method.

+> The Pico SDK expects a GameObject called `PicoPayment` to receive callback information from the underlying operating system.
+This is currently hard-coded, so must match exactly or your callbacks will not be triggered.

 ```
 void LoginOrUserInfoCallback(string result);